symfony/symfony-docs/components/phpunit_bridge.rst

     }

-Subclasses of ``AbstractEncoder`` that do not declare a public ``serialize()`` method then trigger a deprecation notice at autoloading time.
-If the abstract class itself already declares the method (abstract or with a default implementation), the annotation is treated as plain documentation and no deprecation is triggered.
+Subclasses of ``AbstractEncoder`` that do not declare a public ``serialize()`` method trigger a deprecation notice at autoload time.
+If the abstract class already declares the method (either abstract or with a default implementation), the annotation is treated as plain documentation and no deprecation is triggered.

 Compile-time Deprecations
 ~~~~~~~~~~~~~~~~~~~~~~~~~